 Why savings is the bedrock of long-term financial stability

 Why employers are uniquely positioned to influence savings behaviour

 Three steps employers can take to help employees build savings

 When employers decide to offer on-demand pay platforms, their goal is often to help workers financial health.
 On-demand pay will help their workforce immediately but doesn’t offer long-term solutions; that’s where savings comes in.

-We wrote this guide to underline the importance of pairing on-demand pay with powerful tools designed to improve savings.
-As employers evaluate on-demand pay solutions, it is critical to consider whether earned wage access providers are motivated to create a habit of reliance on early pay, or whether they have a responsible and holistic approach focused on improving employees’ financial resilience and savings.
+We wrote this guide to underline the importance of pairing on‑demand pay with powerful tools designed to improve savings.
+As employers evaluate on-demand pay solutions, it is critical to consider whether earned wage access providers are motivated to create a habit of reliance on early pay, or whether they take a holistic approach focused on improving employees’ financial resilience and savings.